-What to me was most striking about this story is just how young these boys are when they create the foundation of what we today call Black Metal.
-The really crazy shit that we like to associate with this music scene was isolated to a particular time and space, namely Norway in the early nineties and it was primarily carried out by those very young men.
+What to me was most striking about this story is just how young these boys were when they’ve created the foundation of what we today call Black Metal.
+The really wild shit that we like to associate with this music scene was isolated to a particular time and space, namely Norway in the early nineties, and it was primarily carried out by those very young men.
 It is here that we find Pelle Ohlins (a.k.a Dead) suicide, the murder of Øystein Aarseth (a.k.a Euronymous) and a ton of burning churches.
-What happened in the Black Metal scene after Varg Vikernes was sent to prison has been radically different.
+What happened to the Black Metal scene after Varg Vikernes (Burzum) was sent to prison has been radically different.

 Early Black Metal was by comparison to what came later on not very musically extreme but rather it aroused curiosity by its tone, imagery and message.
-For example you can compare Mayhem’s first record Deathcrush from 1987 to Napalm Death’s record Scum released in the same year.
+For example, you can compare Mayhem’s first record Deathcrush from 1987 to Napalm Death’s record Scum released in the same year.
 The music of Bathory and Venom is also grossly outdone by contemporary bands when it comes to extremism in music.
 This is also why it is so important to make a divide between any music with blast beats and tremolo picking to Black Metal.
 The lure of Black Metal lies not primarily in its music but in its message.

 And it is precisely the message that I think we need to look closer at if we really want to understand Black Metal and why it might attract vegans (characterized by their anti-speciesist, anti-anthropocentric ideology).

 The essential lyrical message of early Black Metal is anti-humanism, misanthropy or anti-anthropocentric if you will.
 The lyrics are drawing up an image of the world where the human experience is peripheral or insignificant in comparison to the vital work of greater and older powers.
-Even though the world of Black Metal is rather vast and hard to generalize about I would say that this essential ethos is something that has been carried along into todays Black Metal scene.
+Even though the world of Black Metal is rather vast and hard to generalize about I would say that this essential ethos is something that has been carried along into today’s Black Metal scene.
 With currently active bands such as Watain, Wolves in the Throne Room and Mayhem we can still see this basic thought of misanthropy and anti-antropocentrism proliferated, yet in different ways.

 IS veganism changing the face of Black Metal?

 No. Maybe I’m being ignorant but I’m just not sharing CVLT Nation’s assessment of the situation.
 Where are all these Vegan Black Metal bands?
 The CVLT article mentions not even one.
 The question might instead be SHOULD vegans change the face of Black Metal?
 Could we erode the “trve” forms of Black Metal with “political correctness”?
 Is there a risk of Black Metal becoming a mainstream phenomenon due to Veganism?

 Here I could agree that there is a risk for Black Metal becoming even more diluted and meaningless than it already has become in some cases but I would not agree that the main threat comes from vegan musicians.
 The threat would rather be if Black Metal was absorbed even more into popular culture and thus diluted in order to make records that sell rather than to create extreme music and express anti-humanistic values.
-When Black Metal is all about selling shirts, drinking beer and doing huge shows the foundation of the Black Metal scene is more at risk than when someone choses to eat their veggies.
+When Black Metal is all about selling shirts, drinking beer and doing huge shows the foundation of the Black Metal scene is more at risk than when someone chooses to eat their veggies.